majda-eloumami/xom-oxy-garch/README.md

 # ARMA-GARCH Modeling & VaR Estimation: XOM vs OXY

-A financial econometrics project modeling the **volatility and tail risk** of ExxonMobil (XOM) and Occidental Petroleum (OXY) daily stock returns using ARMA-GARCH models and Value at Risk estimation — applied to a €10 million portfolio.
+A financial econometrics project modeling the **volatility and tail risk** of ExxonMobil (XOM) and Occidental Petroleum (OXY) daily stock returns using ARMA-GARCH models and Value at Risk estimation,applied to a €10 million portfolio.

 ---